Over 2,000 yr old Quinault Cedar burl ‘flame’ detail.

 IMG_3302.jpg

-Jeffrey J. Hummel, Architect NCARB
+Jeffrey J. Hummel, Architect

 Master Woodworker